poppintk/OnlineMall/README.md

 ## Project Description

 OnlineMall is a Online Shopping System which base on Microservice design by using SpringCloud, SpringCloud Alibaba and leverage middelwares like Redis, RabbitMQ and ElasticSearch.
 The Shopping System includes: User Login, User Register, Product Search, Product description, Shopping Cart, Order and Seckill module.
-It also contains Content Management system which support feature like System Management, Product Management, Coupon Management, Stock Management, Order Managment, User Management and Content Management.
+It also contains Content Management system which supports feature like System Management, Product Management, Coupon Management, Stock Management, Order Managment, User Management and Content Management.

 ## Project Demo